influx6/bass.dart/README.md

 #Bass

 ##Description
-	Inspired by AbsurdJS(http://absurdjs.com/) towards building a css-proprocessor using the native core language itself and with dartlang sophisticated constructs and limitless possiblilites arises when we rather than create limited pre-processor we use a the built-in functionality of dartlang and a few constructs that simplify life,that is what Bass provides,allowing leveraging dartlang in such a way,Bass goes beyond just css as it provides a basic rule based system that depending on implementation can drastically change,such as making it into an html pre-processor although for now such is not planned.
+	Inspired by AbsurdJS(http://absurdjs.com/) towards building a css-preprocessor using the native core language itself and with dartlang sophisticated constructs and limitless possiblilites arises when we rather than create limited pre-processor we use the built-in functionality of dartlang and a few constructs that simplify life,that is what Bass provides,allowing you to leverag dartlang's in such a way,Bass goes beyond just css as it provides a basic rule based system that depending on implementation can drastically change,such as making it into an html pre-processor although for now such is not planned.

 ##Examples:
 	'''